cloudfoundry/docs-services/dashboard-sso.html.md

       }
     ```

-    This request should use the token of the user for authorization.
+    This request should use the user's token for authorization.

     The response will indicate to the service whether this user is allowed to manage the given instance.
     A `true` value for the `manage` key indicates sufficient permissions; `false` would indicate insufficient